Show / Hide Table of Contents

 Message

-A message in Google Chat.
+A message in a Google Chat space.

 OnClick

-An onclick action (e.g. open a link).
+An onclick action (for example, open a link).

 OpenLink